João Victor (footballer, born 1988)

 João Victor de Albuquerque Bruno (born 7 November 1988), known as João Victor, is a Brazilian former professional footballer who played as a defensive midfielder.
-He is currently assistant coach at League1 Ontario club Simcoe County Rovers.

 Playing career

 Early career

 Born in Olinda, Pernambuco, João Victor played in his country with Clube Náutico Capibaribe, Associação Desportiva São Caetano and Treze Futebol Clube, helping the first club to promote to Série A in 2006.
 In 2009, he joined compatriot Luiz Felipe Scolari at Uzbekistan's FC Bunyodkor.

 Mallorca

 On 26 August 2010, both João Victor and fellow Brazilian Ratinho – his former teammate at Bunyodkor – signed a five-year deal with RCD Mallorca in Spain, following a successful trial.
 The former made his La Liga debut on 26 September in a 2–0 home win against Real Sociedad, and finished his first season with 32 games (21 starts) as the Balearic Islands side narrowly avoided relegation.

 On 7 October 2012, after just 15 minutes of an eventual 1–2 home loss to Granada CF, João Victor ruptured the cruciate ligament on his right knee, being sidelined for the remainder of the campaign.
 He remained out of action until July 2014, and renewed his contract at the Iberostar Estadi for two further years on 21 August.